spanishGab/Fatequino/Interação 1/README_en.md

 * On Linux: `$HOME/fatequino/Interação\ 1/`

-Instaçç the applications dependencies running this command on the command line: `pip install -r requirements.txt`.
+Install the applications dependencies running this command on the command line: `pip install -r requirements.txt`.
 In case of error, maybe you should try to install the dependencies one by one.

 > Note: Maybe you'll have to run the command above as system administrator (super user).